Critical care nursing: Training and education

-Intensive care nurses are also required to be comfortable with a wide variety of technology and its uses in the critical care setting.
-This technology includes such equipment as hemodynamic and cardiac monitoring systems, mechanical ventilator therapy, intra-aortic balloon pumps (IABP), ventricular assist devices (LVAD and RVAD), continuous renal replacement equipment (CRRT/CVVHDF), extracorporeal membrane oxygenation circuits (ECMO) and many other advanced life support devices.
-The training for the use of this equipment is provided through a network of in-hospital inservices, manufacturer training, and many hours of education time with experienced operators.
+Intensive care nurses are also required to be comfortable with a variety of technology and its uses in the critical care setting.
+This technology includes such equipment as hemodynamic and cardiac monitoring systems, mechanical ventilator therapy, intra-aortic balloon pumps (IABP), ventricular assist devices (LVAD and RVAD), continuous renal replacement equipment (CRRT/CVVHDF), extracorporeal membrane oxygenation circuits (ECMO) and many other life support devices.
+The training for the use of this equipment is provided through a network of in-hospital inservices, manufacturer training, and hours of education time with experienced operators.
 Annual continuing education is required by most states in the U.S. and by many employers to ensure that all skills are kept up to date.
 Many intensive care unit management teams will send their nurses to conferences to ensure that the staff is kept up to the current state of this rapidly changing technology.

 In Australia there is no compulsory prerequisite for critical care nurses to have postgraduate qualifications.
 However, the Australian minimum standard recommends that critical care nurses should obtain postgraduate qualifications.
 Critical care nurses must have a bachelor of nursing, be registered with the Nursing and Midwifery Board of Australia, and meet the NMBA's standards in order to work as a critical care nurse in Australia.